tytydraco/yessleep/out/Ive_worked_as_a_crime_scene_investigator_for_25_years_This_is_my_weirdest_case.md

 Addendum: Both of the victim's eyes were recovered from the interior of the room's coin-operated television.
 The television screen had been removed and the eyes were placed within the cavity where the cathode ray tube was situated.
 This positioning suggests deliberate placement, indicating a possible symbolic motive.

-The only item of clothing found at the scene belonging to the victim was one pair of denim jeans, which witness John Kelly recalls being worn by the victim the morning he checked in.
+The only item of clothing found at the scene belonging to the victim was one pair of denim jeans, which witness John K recalls being worn by the victim the morning he checked in.
 The jeans were contaminated with the victim's blood.
-In the pockets were found a one-way bus ticket from the towns of Cosgrave to Mayor's Income, one packet of apple flavoured gum and a button.
+In the pockets were found a one-way bus ticket, one packet of apple flavoured gum and a button.
 No other possessions of the victim were found.
 A pair of small, leather lace-up shoes were found at the foot of the bed.
 From the lack of blood stains, we can assume the shoes were placed there after the homicide.

-Addendum A: A shirt likely belonging to the victim was found three weeks later partially buried in a field in San Tommaso, a small town 240 miles south of Yellow smoke.
-The shirt matched the description given by John Kelly of the victim.
+Addendum A: A shirt likely belonging to the victim was found three weeks later partially buried in a field in [REDACTED], a small town 240 miles south of the crime scene.
+The shirt matched the description given by John K of the victim.
 Blood samples taken from the shirt were a strong match to those taken from the crime scene, although without the identity of the victim a definitive link is challenging to corroborate.

 Addendum B: The small shoes found at the crime scene were dated to 1909 and determined to have some value among antique dealers.
 Due to their small size they can be assumed to be children's shoes.

 The room showed no obvious signs of damage.
 The furniture appeared to have been undisturbed although a Bible was missing from the bedside cabinet.
-Neither John Kelly nor his son David, lead witnesses of the case, recall seeing the victim with any luggage.
+Neither John K nor his son David, lead witnesses of the case, recall seeing the victim with any luggage.
 For this reason, it is unclear if his possessions were taken or if he simply had none to begin with.
 The motive of this homicide remains unclear.

 I'll save you the rest of the procedural formalities.
 I've lost track of how many nights I've spent awake, staring at my computer screen reading and rereading this report.
 It's stayed with me for the past six years, constantly at the back of mind.
 At my personal behest, the case remained open despite insufficient evidence and a complete lack of any leads.
 When it was finally shelved at the beginning of this year, they were no closer to solving it than we were the day we found him.